meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Again, all three of these things are linked to eachother and provide positive feedback loops for each thing.
 ## Discussion
 Horizontal time dimension and the potential for causal modeling supplied by the analysis of change is very important.
-Psychological need satisfaction is lar
+Psychological need satisfaction is largely a matter of being fully engaged and involved in one's daily life, thereby deriving and enjoing many positive experiences; personal-goal pursuit is one important way of creating such involvement.